 The first step to choosing the right system for your home or business is to know what’s in your water, and whether it is supplied by a public entity or a private well.
 It is fairly easy to ascertain what’s in your water:

 - Request or review a copy of the annual water quality report.
 Any water-supply and distribution operation should have it on file.
 The report shows which additives and compounds are in the water as well as how much of each.

-- Have the water tested at an independent laboratory.
+- Has the water been tested at an independent laboratory?
 Water conservation districts, county land departments, private entities and sometimes universities offer water analysis services with choices for how exhaustive you want the analysis to be.

 The results of the water test will point you toward an appropriate choice of filter.
 Given how connected the global water table is, your filter choice will have to contend with a variety of potential contaminants:

 - Microbiological material

 - Minerals such as iron